 For families, there are many things you need to put on your to-do list.
 A favorite is the Creole Nature Trail All American Road.
 It’s a great way to get up close with wildlife through a series of walking trails over the untamed marshlands near Lake Charles.
 Get your cameras ready and be prepared to see everything from alligators and birds to native swamp foliage in bloom and glimpses of Louisiana’s iconic waterways.

 There is also plenty for the kids.
 The folks over at Visit Lake Charles have a list of the Top 10 Things To Do For Kids.

 And, if you are planning a buddy trip for the weekend—whether those buddies are guys or gals—make those tee times early in the day because there are plenty of sights to see in the afternoon and nightlife to enjoy.
 Take a stroll through the several Cultural Districts such as the Cottage Shops in mid-town Lake Charles, the Charlestown District (comprised of the Charpentier Historic District and the Downtown Development District) and the Nellie Lutcher Memorial Cultural District.

 And when the sun gets lower in the sky, head out for a bite to eat and enjoy the Lake Charles new craft brewery scene.
-Lake Charles is home to Crying Eagle Brewing Co. (try an amber lager, the Calcasieu Common) and Rikenjaks Brewing Company (you need to get the Old Hardhead).
+Lake Charles is home to Crying Eagle Brewing Co. and Rikenjaks Brewing Company.
 Need more information on the craft brewery scene in Lake Charles?
 Check out this blog.

-So whether it’s just one round of golf or a weekend getaway make sure you head out to southwest—or as I was recently told, “south best” Louisiana.
+So whether it’s just one round of golf or a weekend getaway make sure you head out to southwest—or they call it, “south best” Louisiana.
 Plan your trip by starting with the folks over at Visit Lake Charles.